bizzfuzz/CHOP-comprehensive-hospital-outcome-prediction-system/CHOP-pitch.md

 **PITCH**

-This project aims to predict facest of a patient's admission such as length of stay and cost.
+This project aims to predict facets of a patient's admission such as length of stay and cost.
 It is our vision that armed with this information, a hospital can better plan and allocate its resources.

 ---